FIWARE/tutorials.Step-by-Step/docs/crud-operations.md

 | **PATCH**   | UPDATE one or more existing attributes from an existing entity. |                          :x:                          |                                           :x:                                            |
 | **DELETE**. |                               :x:                               | DELETE an existing attribute from an existing entity. |                                           :x:                                            |

-A complete list of attribute endpoints can be found by looking at the [NGSI v2 Swagger Specification](https://fiware.github.io/specifications/OpenAPI/ngsiv2#/Attributes)
+A complete list of attribute endpoints can be found in the [NGSI v2 Swagger Specification](https://fiware.github.io/specifications/OpenAPI/ngsiv2#/Attributes)

 ## Batch CRUD Operations

-Additionally the Orion Context Broker a convenience batch operation endpoint `/v2/op/update` to manipulate multiple entities in a single operation.
+Additionally the Orion Context Broker has a convenience batch operation endpoint `/v2/op/update` to manipulate multiple entities in a single operation.

-Batch operations are always made using a POST request, where the payload is an object with two properties:
+Batch operations are always triggered by a POST request where the payload is an object with two properties:

--   `actionType` specifies the kind of action to invoke (e.g. `DELETE`)
+-   `actionType` specifies the kind of action to invoke (e.g. `delete`)
--   `entities` is an array object holding the list of entities to update, along with the relevant entity data used to make the operation.
+-   `entities` is an array of objects holding the list of entities to update, along with the relevant entity data used to perform the operation.

 # Example CRUD Operations using FIWARE